Backyard Tire Fire

+Backyard Tire Fire is an American band that formed in Asheville, North Carolina in 2001.

+History

-Backyard Tire Fire is an American band that formed in Asheville, NC in 2001.
-The band began in the fall of that year with founding members Edward David Anderson (songwriter, vocals, guitars), Tim Kramp (drums, percussion) Warren Hawk (bass guitar) and John Walker (hammond organ, fender rhodes).
-After a few line-up changes the band moved from Asheville to Athens, Georgia in 2002.
-They (along with then-bass player Warren Hawk) released their first album Live at the Georgia Theatre later that year.
+The band began in the fall of 2001 with founding members Edward David Anderson (songwriter, vocals, guitars), Tim Kramp (drums, percussion) Warren Hawk (bass guitar) and John Walker (hammond organ, fender rhodes).
+After a few line-up changes, the band moved from Asheville to Athens, Georgia in 2002.
+They (along with then-bass player Warren Hawk) released their first album, Live at the Georgia Theatre, later that year.

 After the release of their debut album, Backyard Tire Fire relocated to Bloomington, Illinois and added Anderson's brother Matt (bass, vocals) into the mix.
-The Anderson brothers originally grew up in St. Charles, IL, Tim Kramp in Bloomington, IL and Edward David Anderson received a master's degree from Illinois State University (located in Normal, IL, Bloomington's sister town).
-They recorded and released their first self-titled studio record in 2003 which was co-produced by Tony SanFilippo and recorded in analog at SanFilippo's Oxide Lounge in Bloomington, IL.
-This began the relationship between BTF and SanFilippo who co-produced and recorded their next three albums and 2 EPs.
+The Anderson brothers originally grew up in St. Charles, Illinois.
+Tim Kramp grew up in Bloomington, and Edward David Anderson received a master's degree from Illinois State University (located in Normal, Bloomington's sister town).

+They recorded and released their first self-titled studio record in 2003, which was co-produced by Tony SanFilippo and recorded in analog at SanFilippo's Oxide Lounge in Bloomington.
+This began the relationship between BTF and SanFilippo, who co-produced and recorded their next three albums and two EPs.

-2005 brought the release of Bar Room Semantics which was the first record to receive national recognition in the press from Harp Magazine and AllMusic.com.
-The band began touring heavily on a national scale in 2006 supporting artists like The Mother Hips, Will Hoge, North Mississippi Allstars as well as playing festivals like South by Southwest, High Sierra Music Festival in California, and 10,000 Lakes Festival in Minnesota.
+2005 brought the release of Bar Room Semantics, which was the band's first record to receive national recognition by the press, including Harp Magazine and AllMusic.com.

+The band began touring heavily on a national scale in 2006, supporting artists like the Mother Hips, Will Hoge, and North Mississippi Allstars.
+They also played at festivals including South by Southwest, High Sierra Music Festival in California, and 10,000 Lakes Festival in Minnesota.

-Vagabonds and Hooligans was released February 6, 2007 and received a larger national spotlight with praise coming from USA Today, PopMatters.com and several influential bloggers including My Old Kentucky Blog and An Aquarium Drunkard.
-The band continued their heavy touring playing close to 150 shows that year with a diverse mix of bands including William Elliot Whitmore, Melissa Ferrick, JJ Grey & MOFRO, Clutch, and Cracker.
-The supporting slots with Cracker brought them praise from Johnny Hickman who became an ardent supporter of the band saying, "My favorite band right now is Backyard Tire Fire and they sometimes remind me of early Wilco, Son Volt and Flaming Lips.
+Vagabonds and Hooligans was released February 6, 2007, and received a larger national spotlight, with praise coming from USA Today, PopMatters.com, and influential bloggers including My Old Kentucky Blog and An Aquarium Drunkard.

+The band continued their heavy touring, playing close to 150 shows that year, with a diverse mix of bands including William Elliot Whitmore, Melissa Ferrick, JJ Grey & MOFRO, Clutch, and Cracker.
+The supporting slots with Cracker brought them praise from Johnny Hickman, who became an ardent supporter of the band, saying, "My favorite band right now is Backyard Tire Fire and they sometimes remind me of early Wilco, Son Volt and Flaming Lips.
 And they unabashedly name check both Wayne Coyne and Tom Petty in song.
-They are my earworm the last few months.”
+They are my earworm the last few months."